-Il Vicoletto is small and can be found halfway down Crowe Street in Dublin’s Temple Bar.
-This small but very atmospheric restaurant has always been a proponent of ‘proper’ Italian food and the menu is a testament to this.
+Il Vicoletto Italian restaurant can be found halfway down Crowe Street in Dublin’s Temple Bar.
+This unassuming but very atmospheric restaurant has always been a proponent of ‘proper’ Italian food and the menu is a testament to this.

 You won’t find any ersatz Italian fusion rubbish, what you will find is a carefully crafted list of some of the great Italian classics, as well as some the kitchens own creations, based on seasonality and the best of ingredients.

 Our late colleague Paolo Tullio always rated this as one of the best Italian kitchens in Ireland and here’s a piece he wrote ten years ago;

 “this was as close to proper Italian cooking as I've come across in Ireland for a while.
 There's no doubt in my mind that the young men running Il Vicoletto now are passionate and dedicated to doing the job properly.
 I was delighted to see that here was a restaurant doing its best to be authentic, something that's rare enough in Ireland.
 Why that should be so puzzles me; you can get authentic Italian cuisine in the UK, France and Germany easily, but for some reason here in Ireland it's hard to come by."

 Fast forward to today and standards have remained as high, even if tthe menu has changed, it's still as authentic as possible and on the wine side it has improved since Christian has collected and curated perhaps the best collection of Italian wines available in Ireland today.
 Sourced from small producers by meticulous exploration, there are wines here to delight.